DevaVicky/love-calculator/README.md

 # Love Calculator
 It is not a real calculator.
 It just gives a random number.
+Better read Privacy Policy before using.
+## Privacy Policy